 - 1 to 4-hour arrival delay: 200% of one-way fare (but no more than $675)

-The Montreal Convention covers passengers flying between 125 member countries, which includes the US, against losses or damages caused by delayed or canceled flights (including lost or delayed luggage).
-If the only consequence of a flight delay or cancellation is that it's inconvenient, that on its own will not be enough to enact the Montreal Convention, there must be losses from items such as pre-booked accommodation, connecting flights, car rentals or the like.
+While the U.S. government isn't particularly strong on passenger protections, international flights leaving the U.S. are covered by the Montreal Convention (plain English overview), which offers a badly needed extra layer of coverage.
+The Montreal Convention covers passengers flying between 136 member countries (including the U.S.) against losses or damages caused by delayed or canceled flights and lost or delayed luggage.
+If the only consequence of a flight delay or cancellation is that it's inconvenient, that on its own will not be enough to enact the Montreal Convention; there must be losses from items such as pre-booked accommodation, connecting flights, car rentals or the like.

-The compensation amount claimable under the Montreal Convention is not issued in $, £, or €, rather it’s issued in Special Drawing Rights, a currency issued by the IMF.
+The compensation amount claimable under the Montreal Convention is not issued in $, £, or €, rather it’s issued in Special Drawing Rights (SDR), a currency issued by the International Monetary Fund (IMF).
 At the time of writing, 1 SDR is worth US$1.38.
+Here's the IMF's page tracking the current value of SDR.
 If the airline is found liable for the loss or damage, passengers can claim up to 4,694 SDR, or $6,477.
+You can find the fine print on the Montreal Convention on the IATA website.

 Claim Compensation on Flights Departing or Within the EU

 European Union legislation (EC261) covers flights between EU member countries, within member countries, departing member countries, and flights on EU licensed carriers flying into the EU.
-Flights must be delayed by a minimum 3 hours for compensation to kick in, and the affected itinerary falls under a single reservation.
+Flights must be delayed by a minimum of three hours for compensation to kick in, and the affected itinerary falls under a single reservation.

 Causes for delays or cancellations can’t involve extraordinary circumstances such as severe weather events, airline flight staff striking, medical emergencies, war, and a whole host of things outside the airline’s control.
-The short of it is; if the airline is at fault, and your claim is legit, it's highly likely you qualify for compensation.
+In short, if the airline is at fault, it's highly likely you qualify for compensation.

 In Europe, airlines are also obliged to take care of you while you wait for passage on another aircraft, with the following stipulated: